The Olsen Gang Sees Red: Plot

 Egon is released once again from the prison in Vridsløselille, where he is received by Kjeld and Benny, after which they drive home to Kjeld and Yvonne.
-However, Yvonne is not very fond of Egon as he is constantly being arrested.
+Yvonne however is not very fond of Egon as he is constantly being arrested.
 Also present is Fie, who is to marry Børge, who always smashes the porcelain of the house.
 The gang starts discussing their upcoming coup, which is about a Chinese vase worth DKK 1.5 million, which is to be sold to a Dutch buyer.
 The gang breaks in and steals the vase at Sankt Annæ Plads in Copenhagen but finds out that it is a Chinese copy from Hong Kong and that Egon has been cheated.

 The gang then set off to steal the original vase, but Egon gets trapped and walled inside a basement, so Benny and Kjeld must free him.
 The vase is in turn handed over to the Dutch buyer.
 The band therefore continues the hunt for the Royal Theater, where the buyer is with the money and the vase.
 The gang breaks through four walls with various tools to reach an elevator and on to the Dutch buyer, where they steal the money and the vase.
 Fie and Børge get married and fly to Mallorca, but it turns out that Fie has changed the suitcase with the one with the money.
 The two newlyweds fly off with the money, while the gang at home are shocked to see that the suitcase is full of clothes and not the money they expected.